MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/03/devtools-111.md

 In Microsoft Edge 111, this feature has been removed, because the **Performance** tool now automatically provides the original file and function names while profiling production code, as long as sourcemaps are hosted on Azure Artifacts Symbol Server.

-In the following image, you see minified function names in the flame chart when profiling production code.
+In the following image, you see minified function names in the flame chart when profiling production code:

 ![Minified function names in the flame chart](./devtools-111-images/minified-flame-chart.png)

-Now in Microsoft Edge 111, the **Performance** tool automatically unminifies function names in the flame chart when profiling production code.
+Now in Microsoft Edge 111, the **Performance** tool automatically unminifies function names in the flame chart when profiling production code:

 ![Unminified function names in the flame chart](./devtools-111-images/unminified-flame-chart.png)